 - a) Visual approach (VSA) via:

 - i) Initial;

 - ii) Dead-side descending rejoin;

-- iii) High Key, low key, or displaced key position for the duty runway
+- iii) High Key, low key, or displaced key position for the duty Runway

 - iv) Straight in approach;

 - v) Overhead; or

-- vi) or an aircraft commanded by a post-graduate pilot, any other position when cleared.
+- vi) for aircraft commanded by a post-graduate pilot, any other position when cleared.

 - b) a published instrument approach procedure.